-After my arrival at UCLA, how soon must I check-in at DCISS?
+After my arrival at UCLA, how soon must I complete the online visa check-in?

-It is mandatory that you check in with DCISS as soon as possible after your arrival, but no later than 25 days after the start date listed on your DS-2019.
-If you fail to report to our office within the 25-day time period, your DS-2019 form will be voided automatically by the US Homeland Security Department making your stay in the U.S. illegal.
+It is mandatory that you complete the post-arrival online visa check-in as soon as possible after your arrival, but no later than 25 days after the start date listed on your DS-2019.
+If you fail to complete the visa check-in within the 25-day time period, your DS-2019 form will be voided automatically by the US Homeland Security Department making your stay in the U.S. illegal.

 How can I find housing?

-DCISS does not provide housing assistance, but UCLA Community Housing Office or our corporate sponsor Zuma Housing can provide you with housing options.
 Eligibility for university housing is dependent on your UCLA appointment title.
+Postdoctoral scholars and Visiting Graduate Researchers may apply for on-campus housing, but housing is not guaranteed.
 Please contact your UCLA academic department for more information.